hitsumabushi/python-sakura-secure-mobile-connect/README.md

-# Python tool for Secure Mobile Connect
+# Python tool for SAKURA Secure Mobile Connect

 ## What is this